JoshCheek/8-LoLambda/lecture/04_let_there_be_booleans.md

-In object oriented programming, we might call this idea "polymorphism", the `boolean` can be `TRUE` or `FALSE`, which have different behaviour, but perform the task of being a boolean based on what's appropriate for their value.
+In object oriented programming, we might call this idea "polymorphism", the `boolean` can be `TRUE` or `FALSE`, which have different behaviour, but perform the task of being a boolean based on how we talk to it, and what it's role is.